I was a research intern in Summer 2020 at VMware Research and Summer 2019 at Facebook.

 Idrees Hussain, M. Talha Imran, Abdul Haseeb Ayub, Shams Azeem, Maham Tanveer, Fahad Islam, and Yasar Ayaz

-We are developing a transparent remote memory system without any kernel modifications using Linux user-space page faults to improve portability and adaption of disaggregated systems (collaboration with VMware Research).
+We are developing a user-space remote memory system based on RDMA, Linux user-space page faults, and io_uring to improve portability and ease-of-adoption while maintaining performance.
 We also characterized full-scale real-world applications to glean requirements for a transparent fine-grained remote memory system.

 HW Accelerator Programmability